ARCTraining/instructor-training/_episodes/06-feedback.md

 Over lunch and before the second day starts, the instructors read through the minute cards and look for patterns.
 At the start of day two and each afternoon, the instructors take a few minutes to address commonly raised issues with the whole class.
-The non-teaching instructor can also type answers to the questions in the Etherpad.
+The non-teaching instructor can also type answers to the questions in the shared document.

 > ## Be Explicit
 >